libretro/docs/docs/library/vba_m.md

 ### Geometry and timing

-- The VBA-M core's core provided FPS is [59.72]
+- The VBA-M core's core provided FPS is 59.72
-- The VBA-M core's core provided sample rate is 32000 Hz
+- The VBA-M core's core provided sample rate is 32768 Hz
-- The VBA-M core's base width is [GBA: 240 GB: 160 (256 with border)]
+- The VBA-M core's base width is GBA: 240, GB: 160 (256 with border/SGB mode)
-- The VBA-M core's base height is [GBA: 160 GB: 144 (224 with border)]
+- The VBA-M core's base height is GBA: 160, GB: 144 (224 with border/SGB mode)
-- The VBA-M core's max width is [256]
+- The VBA-M core's max width is 256
-- The VBA-M core's max height is [224]
+- The VBA-M core's max height is 224
-- The VBA-M core's core provided aspect ratio is [GBA: 3/2 GB: 10/9 (8/7 with border)]
+- The VBA-M core's core provided aspect ratio is GBA: 3:2, GB: 10:9 (8:7 with border/SGB)]

 ## Core options